fredhutchio/inkscape-tutorial/README.md

 * You can add bitmap images.

 ## Making paths
-* To make a simple line, click and drag with left, release, then click right. <!-- Why so complicated?
-It's so we can make beautiful curves with the same tool. -->
+* To make a simple line, click and drag with left, release, then click right.
 * To make a Bezier curve, click and drag with left, release, then move mouse and click right to finalize line.
 * To make a more complex curve, you can use the pencil tool with simplification.
 * To make an area, bound it with objects and then use the paint dump tool.